 Of course, people knew about eye movements before NLP and EMDR therapeutic stimulation techniques - although they were not as quick as in EMDR.
 The image from classic hypnosis of the pocketwatch swinging back and forth is well-known.
 And in yoga - one of the oldest physical therapy methods in the world - there are a series of eye movement exercises.
 Even in traditional Asian dances, rapid eye movements back and forth were just as important and rehearsed as dance steps, which may be important for health and wellbeing as well as culturally.

-An increasing number of experts suspect that the positive effects of these stimulation techniques are caused by priming the two sides of the brain, and therefore all areas of the brain, to work together as well as possible.
-That is why in EMDR and wingwave coaching today, aural and tactile left-right stimulation of both brain hemispheres is also used, as well as stimulation through eye movements.
+An increasing number of experts suppose that the positive effects of these stimulation techniques are caused by priming the two sides of the brain, and therefore all areas of the brain, to work together as well as possible.
+That is why in EMDR and wingwave coaching today, aural, and tactile left-right stimulation of both brain hemispheres is also used, as well as stimulation through eye movements.
 Despite its apparent simplicity, EMDR, for example, is one of the world’s most effective psychotherapy methods for post-traumatic stress disorders today.
 The range of positive results indicates the positive effect of targeted bilateral hemisphere stimulation approaches in therapy and coaching.

 EMDR is now also recognised by health insurance companies in Germany because of the very positive research findings.